UNDP-Data/geohub/documentation/docs/data/publish_datasets.md

     Your selected SDGs tags will be used to search datasets by other users.
 It is important to select related SDG tags for your dataset.
 So, it will be easier for other people to find your valuable dataset.

-- Optional tags
+#### Unit

+If your data is a **raster** dataset, **unit** can be very useful information when other users want to use your data.
+You may find this information on the document which come with your geospatial data.

+!!! note

+    Firstly, you can explore any existing values from **search** button which positions next to textbox.
+If you could not find existing unit value, you can type any value on the textbox.

+#### Year

+**Year** tends to be very critical information when other users want to use your data.
+You may find this information on the document which come with your geospatial data.

+#### Resolution

+**Resolution** of the data is also an useful information for other users.
+You may find this information on the document which come with your geospatial data.

+!!! note

+    If your data is a **raster** dataset, resolution is normally refered to a single pixel size.
+Higher resolution value contains more pixels per unit area.
+Read more about raster resolution [here](https://pro.arcgis.com/en/pro-app/3.1/help/data/imagery/pixel-size-of-image-and-raster-data-pro-.htm).

+    You may find difficulty to select a resolution if your data is a **vector** data, you maybe can skip this property, or type administrative level (admin 1, admin 2, national, subnatinal, etc) in this property.

+#### Other optional tags

 There are several categories available for you to select for your data.
 These additional tags may also be used for searching by other users.
-Also, some of tags such as `Unit` will be shown as metadata of your dataset.

 <figure markdown="span">
   ![publish_11](../assets/data/publish_11.png){:style="width: 100%;"}